sophiadigitalart/m4l-client-apis-js/README.md

 #####Arguments

-The input arguments follow the pattern \[req_id, action, args\] The req_id is a reference that gets sent with all responses to this action.
+The input arguments follow the pattern \[req_id, action, args\].
+The req_id is a reference that gets sent with all responses to this action.
 Read the MaxShell.ts file to get all the supported actions and their args.